On Monday, this week, I started to get my telltale signs that a crisis was on its way.

 At about 10:45pm I was finally seen.
 The psychologist was understanding and very wise, he was kind and made my options very clear, he was patient with me until we came to the best decision for treatment.
 I felt listened to, like I was finally being treated with respect and dignity.

 We got home very late, I went straight to bed, it was still after 2am before I slept as my head was banging and my mind was racing, the important thing is that I did rest.

-I will be visited over the weekend to be checked on but for now I think that my call for help has been received and I will be able to get treatment soon and a formal diagnosis.
+I will be visited over the weekend to be checked on but for now, I think that my call for help has been received and I will be able to get treatment soon and formal diagnosis.

 I’m being looked after, so if you are avoiding seeking help as you are scared or skeptical, take it from someone who understands, it’s a good thing to get help.

 Once you’ve got the ball rolling, the only way is forward, it’s not a weakness to need aid in your battle against your mental illness.

 If you love my work, please consider supporting me for as little as $2 via my patreon account.